norbu35/nextjs-omniportal/README.md

 This Document will be updated continuously and will reflect the progress of the Project.

-### Overview of the MongolHub Internet Portal Project
+### Overview of the MonHub Internet Portal Project

 There lacks a comprehensive website to act as a unified source of information.
 As Mongolia is a small country with a small population, such a unified website could be of great use for many people when they need to easily find various kinds of information on the internet.